Loading...

 • Make an HTTP request and capture the response body.

-• Fetch only HTTP headers to confirm status and redirect targets.
+• Fetch HTTP headers to confirm status and redirect targets.

 • Follow redirects to validate the HTTPS endpoint.